-Credit Units: 02L/2-T/0-P/0
+Course Code: BAR 409 Credit Units: 02L/2-T/0-P/0 Teaching hours: 02

 To familiarize the students with sustainable building material bamboo and its application in present technological change.
-The student shall learn the use of Bamboo for various kind of construction and application.
+The student shall learn the use of Bamboo for various kind of construction and appliacation.